Orlando City SC: Colors and badge

-The logo for Orlando City's expansion team was unveiled in 2014.
-The main aspects, including the purple color scheme and lion ident, carried over from the logo of the USL Pro team.
+For the club's ascension to MLS, the Lions unvield a new logo.
+The main aspects, including the purple color scheme and lion ident, carried over from their first logo.
 New features and changes were introduced to represent the transition of the franchise into a first division team.
 The logo consists of a gold Lion face with 21 sun flares making up its mane sitting within a purple shield.
+The Lion logo and purple color scheme pays homage to the Orlando Lions.
 The number of flares represents the club's position as the twenty-first team in MLS, while the sun-shaped mane is in reference to Florida's nickname as The Sunshine State.
 The team name is also seen in the crest in white.